bena-tshishiku/bena-tshishiku.github.io/_teaching/2026-spring.md

 ## Announcements

 * (1/21).
-Office hours next week will be Wednesday 4:30-5:30 (Bena) and Thursday 1-2 (Rafi).
+Office hours next week will be Wednesday 4:30-5:30 (Bena in Kassar 304) and Thursday 1-2 (Rafi in Kassar common room).
 After that we will send a poll to figure out office hours for the future weeks.
 * (1/21).
 HW1 is posted below and is due next Friday, 1/30.
 * (1/18).
 This webpage has the syllabus for the course.
 Please read it carefully.